 Consumer Products Treated with Pesticides

-Treated articles typically refers to articles or products that are treated with an antimicrobial pesticide to protect the articles or products themselves.
+The term "treated articles" typically refers to items that are treated with an antimicrobial pesticide to protect the item itself.
 The pesticides are usually added to the products (e.g., plastic shower curtain) during manufacture; however, they may be added after manufacture but before use of the article (e.g., incorporation of a pesticide in paint).

 The Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) requires the registration of any substance intended to prevent, destroy, repel, or mitigate pests.
 However, the Code of Federal Regulations prescribes the conditions under which an exemption from registration is allowed for treated articles or substances.
 It allows an exemption for: